-SPRUCE operates as a non-profit and receives part-time funding through the public school.
+SPRUCE operates as a non-profit and receives part-time funding from CDE.
 Additional funding comes from fees, grants, donations, volunteers, and fundraising.
-Each family must submit a Family Registration Form, a Student Registration Form for each student, and pay a \$50 registration fee prior to enrollment.
+Each family must submit the Family & Student(s) Registration Form and pay the \$50 registration fee prior to enrollment.